pedroetb/pedroetb-projects-docker-build/README.md

   Build an image locally or at a remote Docker environment.
 Contains several stages:

+  1. **definitions**:

+     Set initial configuration values, getting environment values and with local defaults as fallback.
+Also prints the initial banner.

+  1. **show-banner**:

+     Prints the initial banner, with tool name and version.

   1. **prepare-target**:

      Check if target environment is local or remote, preparing connection and functions used at next steps.

+  1. **ssh-config**:

+     If target environment is remote, set connection options, add identity and define function to run commands at target.

   1. **prepare-env**: